aqaPayam/NakhBot/docs/domain/02-entities.md

 ### SmokingPreference

-Optional profile value.
+Optional controlled enum for MVP.

-Exact options are not finalized yet.
+Exact enum values are not finalized yet.

 ### PetsPreference

-Optional profile value.
+Optional controlled enum for MVP.

-Exact options are not finalized yet.
+Exact enum values are not finalized yet.

 ### ExerciseFrequency

-Optional profile value.
+Optional controlled enum for MVP.

-Exact options are not finalized yet.
+Exact enum values are not finalized yet.

 ### ReligionImportance

-Optional profile value.
+Optional controlled enum for MVP.

-Exact options are not finalized yet.
+Exact enum values are not finalized yet.

 ### ChildrenPreference

-Optional profile value.
+Optional controlled enum for MVP.

-Exact options are not finalized yet.
+Exact enum values are not finalized yet.

 ### EducationLevel

-Optional profile value.
+Optional controlled enum for MVP.

+Represents education level, not exact major.

-Exact options are not finalized yet.
+Exact enum values are not finalized yet.

 ## 6. Optional / Later Entities